george-hawkins/mini-quad-2023/build.md

 * Now, click the grid location with the 0 LED, go to _Function_ and select _Color_ and then select e.g. white (number 1) from the grid of colors below.
 * Repeat this for the remaining 3 LEDs, i.e. for each set _Function_ to _Color_ and select a color.
 * Once done, click _Save_.

+Note: I've frequently noticed one LED not turning on or having a random color - I thought this was an issue with my no-name LED/buzzer board - but it may also be this H7 specific [LED bug](https://github.com/betaflight/betaflight/issues/12973) in 4.4.2, that's fixed in 4.4.3 and 4.5.0.

 ---